How to Setup AWS RADIUS Server (NPS) Cloud RADIUS for Wireless Authentication

 Cisco Meraki RADIUS Authentication

-I am going to use Cisco Meraki MR access points in this example.
+We are going to use Cisco Meraki MR access points in this example.

 Once a RADIUS server has been set up with the appropriate requirements to support authentication, the following instructions explain how to configure an SSID to support WPA2-Enterprise, and authenticate against the RADIUS server: